Jonathan O'Neill as John Wilkes Booth in Assassins at the

 Jonathan and Isaac met back in 2017 at the Royal Conservatoire of Scotland.
 They began working together at the end of their first year writing a song for an immersive dining experience called Bon Appétit.
 The following year saw them collaborating with 40+ creatives from across all disciplines at the conservatoire to stage their new one-act comedy musical, Tanya.
 That summer, their song Home was chosen to be performed at the New York Musical Festival as part of their song cycle Head and Heart.

-During April 2020, they partnered with director and producer, Adam Lenson (ALP Productions) and co-founded Make Your Own Musicals, a company designed to provide young people with the tools to write, rehearse and perform their own mini-musicals at home.
-You can find out more about MYOM here.
+During April 2020, they partnered with director and producer, Adam Lenson (ALP Productions) and co-founded Make Your Own Musicals, (now known as Tuoso) a company designed to provide young people with the tools to write, rehearse and perform their own mini-musicals at home.

 Later that year, two of their songs were chosen as finalists in the Stiles & Drewe Best New Song Prize.
 Bottle It and Home were both performed in the online concert event by West End stars Lizzie Bea and Louise Dearman respectively.
 In December 2020, they teamed up with Fearless Players to write The Great Elf Escape: LIVE, an online escape room musical, commissioned by the Gaiety Theatre in Ayr.